 Click here to go to the Sacred Heart Music Eventbrite page to purchase tickets online for the events listed below.

-In addition, tickets for Sacred Heart Music Center events are available at the Electric Fetus in downtown Duluth, and at the door.
+In addition, tickets for Sacred Heart Music Center events are available at the Electric Fetus in downtown Duluth, Vinyl Cave in Superior and at the door.

 Sacred Heart Music Center

 Sacred Heart Music Center, Duluth’s historic performance venue located in the Hillside neighborhood, is pleased to announce the first group of performances scheduled for the 2015 season.
 With a mix of popular recording artists, internationally acclaimed performers, and experimental ensembles, there is something for everyone this season.